Top Science Summer Camps and Summer Science Programs for Kids & Teens in Arizona

-Many of our Arizona Science Camps offer Fall Science Programs, Activities, Workshops & Classes starting in October, 2025.
+Many of our Arizona Science Camps offer Winter & Winter Break Science Programs, Activities, Workshops & Classes starting in November, 2025.

-Be sure to check the "Year-Round Programs and Other Camp Info" headings of each camp listing for specifics, or give any Science Camp you're interested in a call to check on Fall dates, times and availability.
+Be sure to check the "Year-Round Programs and Other Camp Info" headings of each camp listing for specifics, or give any Science Camp you're interested in a call to check on Winter & Winter Break dates, times and availability.

-Many of our Science Camps will be hosting Fall Reunions for their previous campers, and Fall Open Houses for interested new campers and families.
+Many of our Science Camps will be hosting Winter & Winter Break Reunions for their previous campers, and Winter & Winter Break Open Houses for interested new campers and families.
 Each camp is different, and some offer activities for the entire family.

 Looking for a Great Arizona Science Day Camp?
 Look at each camp's TYPE OF CAMP description.
 Many of our Best Arizona Day Science Camps also list their exact hours, and if they offer before and after camp activities.